What does carbon neutral mean?

 Why do Palo Alto and many states and countries use 1990 GHG levels as a baseline for GHG reduction targets?

-In 1988, the Intergovernmental Panel on Climate Change (IPCC) was established.
+In 1988, the international community established Intergovernmental Panel on Climate Change (IPCC) was established.
 In 1990, the IPCC published its first Scientific Assessment Report.
-This first assessment report uses 1990 GHG emissions levels as a baseline, which is why so many other state and city GHG reduction goals are referenced to 1990 GHG emissions levels.
+This first assessment report uses 1990 GHG emissions levels as a baseline, which is why so many other state and city GHG reduction goals refer to 1990 GHG emissions levels.